mnaberez/vc1541dos/README.md

 - BASIC 4.0.
 The code makes many calls that are specific to the BASIC 4.0 ROMs.

-- Due to its use of location `$87D0`, the code requires an 80-column machine to fully function.  `$87D0` is in the 80-column screen RAM but is not part of the visible screen.
+- An 80-column PET.
+The code uses location `$87D0`, which is in the 80-column screen RAM but not part of the visible screen.
 This location is required for the wedge commands `!print#`, `!get#`, `!input#`, and `!cmd#`.
 These will not work correctly on a 40-column machine.
 However, the other commands will work.

+- An unknown Editor ROM.
+For the `!cmd#` command only, the code expects the Editor ROM routine normally installed in the `PRSCR` vector to be at `$E787`.
+However, in the standard Editor ROMs for North America and Germany (DIN), this routine is at `$E02C`.
+The `!cmd#` code also expects the `PRSCR` vector to be at `$EB`, which is only true on 80-column PETs.

 ## Usage